Svalbard Clothing: What to Wear in Spitsbergen

-Polyester is said to be a good fabric for similar reasons, on the cheaper end of the scale (avoid cotton – it doesn’t dry quickly).
+Polyester is said to be a good fabric for similar reasons, on the cheaper end of the scale.
 As I fancy myself to be a green traveller, I avoid buying polyester clothes these days.
 Merino wool all the way, baby.

 A jumper or light jacket

-Thermals probably won’t be enough, so the next step is a nice fleece jacket and perhaps trousers.
+Thermals probably won’t be quite enough in the Arctic north, so the next step is a nice fleece jacket and perhaps trousers.
 You’re going to be a bit of an “insert-animal-of-choice-here in sheep’s clothing” – but those animals do tend to thrive in the most harrowing conditions, so they must be on to something!

 Once again, polyester can be used in lieu of fleece.
 I usually retch when looking at fleece jackets in shop, but you’ll find a fashionable one if you look hard enough.